bashuser30/dl-distro/README.md

 # dl-distro

 `dl-distro` is a Bash script that simplifies the process of downloading and verifying Linux ISOs.
-Using `jq` and a JSON file, the script fetches the required data.
-It downloads the chosen ISO file along with its accompanying signature and checksum files via `wget`.
-Finally, it will use `gpg` and `shasums` to verify the integrity of the downloaded image, providing error notifications in instances of tampering or corruption.
+Using `jq` and a JSON file, the script fetches the necessary data.
+It downloads the selected ISO file, along with its accompanying signature and checksum files, using `wget`.
+Finally, it employs `gpg` with the retrieved GPG key to verify the signature, and the appropriate `shasum` algorithm to confirm the checksums, issuing error notifications if there are instances of tampering or corruption.

-Currently, `dl-distro` supports downloading **194** different ISOs from **12** different distributions.
+Currently, `dl-distro` supports downloading **194** different ISOs from **12** distinct distributions.

-The list of [Supported Distributions](#supported-distributions) is being expanded when time permits.
-Your contributions are always appreciated, please see the [contributing file](https://codeberg.org/bashuser30/dl-distro/src/branch/master/CONTRIBUTING.md).
+The list of [Supported Distributions](#supported-distributions) continues to expand as time permits.
+Your contributions are always appreciated.
+Please see the [contributing file](CONTRIBUTING.md) for more information.

-> **Note:** dl-distro imports GPG keys by default.
-They will be imported to a new keyring, leaving your user's keyring untouched.
-If you wish to skip GPG key fetching and verification you may disable it, see [Script Usage](#script-usage).
+> **Note:** By default, dl-distro imports GPG keys into a new keyring, leaving your user's keyring untouched.
+If you prefer to skip GPG key retrieval and verification, you have the option to disable this feature.
+See [Script Usage](#script-usage) for details.

 ## Dependencies